 Civil Engineering – Fresh Water Resources

-- Master the latest techniques and newest equipment used to survey, test, analyze and model water flow for public utilities, state agencies and contractors.
+- Master the fundamental skills for testing, purification and treatment in water quality and environmental sciences used to survey, test, analyze and model water flow for the public or private sector.

-- Develop a portfolio to impress employers through student clubs, service learning, study abroad opportunities, working hands-on in the waterways and watersheds of our region and completing a capstone project.
+- Develop a portfolio to impress employers through opportunities working hands-on in the waterways and watersheds of our region and abroad, in addition to completing a capstone project.

-- Wash away the competition with valuable certificationses through the Department of Natural Resources or internships with local wastewater and water works departments.
+- Develop a holistic approach to the water sciences and prepare for certifications through the Department of Natural Resources or internships with local water utilities.

 - Advance your education and career with articulation agreements that help you transfer to four-year universities for a bachelor degree.